twobackfromtheend/quRL/README.md

 `BlochFigure` enables Bloch figure plotting by calling `update()` with states.
 This enables usage with `envs`' `render` methods (which call the `BlochFigure.update(states)` method with new states for that step).

+`QEnv2` replicates an OpenAI gym env, with `render` and `step` and `reset` methods.
+It returns `(h_x, t)` as state.
+Reward is 0 for all steps except the last, where it is `fidelity ** 2`.

+`QEnv3` is like `QEnv2`, but with `fidelity` as an additional value in state.
+State is thus `(h_x, t, fidelity)`.

+`QEnv2SingleSolve` solves for final state with all actions for a given protocol only once.
+This means that it does not support `render` calls as the intermediate states are not calculated before all actions are taken.

+`PresolvedQEnv2` is like `QEnv2SingleSolve`, except it also stores the calculated fidelities (for a given protocol) to a `dict` to avoid calling `solve` for repeated protocols.
+This is not suitable for protocols with a large number of steps, but saves calculation on shorter protocols.

 ### Reinforcement learning

 A high-level `run()` function is available, taking in `TRAINER`, `TRAINER_OPTIONS`, `MODEL`, `ENV` parameters (among others).